MinnPost/object-sync-for-salesforce/README.md

 4. Load CSS and JavaScript for the admin screens.
 5. Get Salesforce login credentials.
 6. Provide an instance of itself that other plugins can use, especially to access the Salesforce API instance for making calls to it.
+7. Define which classes can maintain their own schedule queues, and pass that array to the other classes.

 Additional classes are listed in the order that they are loaded by the plugin.